MSeqDR mvTool Documentation

 2. Classical II: T8993G

-3. HGVS Committee: NC_012920.1:m.8993T>G, reference version is required.
+3. HGVS Committee: NC_012920.1:m.8993T>G, the reference version is required.
 This is the recommended format, being required by journals and NCBI/ClinVar.
 The short naming like m.8993T>G is also widely used in literature, assuming rCRS as reference.

 4. VCF-style input: Tab-delimited, with at least the first 5 columns in vcf format